 The groups we engaged with expressed overlapping visions for the future of the land.
 One thing that became clear is an emphasis on relational values.
 Many people see themselves as part of the environment, with a responsibility to give back to the land as much as it provides.
-While equal weight needs to be given to intrinsic and instrumental values (IPBES, 2022a), a common theme in the engagement was a strong desire to have reciprocal connections with the land reflected in any decisions.
+While equal weight needs to be given to intrinsic and instrumental values (IPBES,

+2022a) - which was emphasised in the second round of public consultation - a common theme in the engagement was a strong desire to have reciprocal connections with the land reflected in any decisions.

-This relational view of environmental responsibility aligns in many ways with Māori understandings of te taiao.
+This view of environmental responsibility aligns in many ways with Māori understandings of te taiao.
 The following whakataukī (saying) sums up this connection: